taataa/tapspace/docs/dev/design.md

 const drag = new tapspace.interaction.Drag(params)

+Interactions take in source and target item.
+The source is the item from which the gesture events are emitted.
+The target is the item to which the effect, the transformation, is applied.

+The interactions can emit their own events.
+For example tap interaction emits tap events.
+Should these events be emitted on the source or on the target?
+Because the physical interaction happens on the source, it is natural that the interaction events are emitted on the source.
+Infinite emit loops may occur if there are event name clashes, although the capturers listen DOM, the gesture events are emitted only by the capturer, and the interaction events are emitted by the item.

+Reusability of pinch interaction.
+We first tried separate Pinch interaction for items and for viewport (PinchView).
+However they mostly followed the same logic.
+Only difference was how the gesture was mapped to transformation and how the gesture was finished (snapPixels was called for view).
+To follow DRY principle, the PinchView was merged to Pinch with a new option to select the "applicator" function from 'item' or 'viewport'.

 ### Direct manipulation

 The interaction features enable [direct manipulation](https://www.nngroup.com/articles/direct-manipulation/) in Tapspace apps.
 They make the elements react in a natural, paper-like way.